sequinstream/sequin/README.md

 - **Predictable scaling**: If Postgres can handle your data, Sequin can as well.
 - **Use SQL**: Pop the hood and observe or manage your queues with SQL.
 - **HTTP interface**: Simple interface with pull and push-based consumption.
-- **Built in CDC**: Stream data from existing tables with one command.
+- **Built in sources**: Stream creates, updates, and deletes from existing Postgres tables or APIs.

 ### Use cases

 Sequin offers a persistent message stream with fan-outs, at-least-once delivery, async consumption, and replays.
-It’s a good fit if you need infinite message retention and multiple worker types consuming your data.
 It’s particularly suitable for:

 - Processing API records (e.g. ingesting webhooks or synced API data)
 - Processing inserts, updates, and deletes of Postgres records